 We have shown that a simple phase transition in the dark sector has the potential to resolve the Hubble tension.
 We call this proposal New Early Dark Energy (NEDE).
 Phase transitions happen at all energy scales in nature, and one is even involved in making your espresso.
 Thus, it is natural to think, that a phase transition could have taken place in the dark sector.
 The energy scale of the required phase transition is similar to the scale of neutrino masses, and it is possible that the NEDE phase transition is the mechanism by which the neutrinos acquired their mass, just like the remaining massive particles in the Standard Model of particles got their mass in the Electro-Weak phase transition.
 This is currently our main direction of research, to explore and understand NEDE as a solution to the Hubble tension.

-Other directions of our research concerns inflation and quantum gravity.
-Three of the fundamental problems in cosmology, the black hole information problem, the quantum origin of our Universe, and the cosmological constant problem/dark energy, all involves infrared issues in quantum gravity.
-Assuming that this links together these problems in quantum gravity, we aim at exploring their interconnection.
+Other directions of our research concern inflation and quantum gravity.
+Three of the fundamental problems in cosmology, the black hole information problem, the quantum origin of our Universe, and the cosmological constant problem/dark energy, all involve infrared issues in quantum gravity.
+Assuming that this links together these problems in quantum gravity, we aim to explore their interconnection.

-Inflation is considered the most succesful paradigm for the origin of the universe from Big Bang, but the underlying theory of inflation is still poorly understood.
-Much of our work is also focussed on understanding the theory of inflation and minimal extensions/alternatives, such as the curvaton mechanism.
+Inflation is considered the most successful paradigm for the origin of the universe from the Big Bang, but the underlying theory of inflation is still poorly understood.
+Much of our work is also focused on understanding the theory of inflation and minimal extensions/alternatives, such as the curvaton mechanism.

 Another problem concerns the nature of dark matter.
 Given that we have not seen any conclusive evidence of any new physical properties of dark matter beyond the purely gravitationally interacting cold dark matter, we are developing a minimal model of only gravitationally interacting dark matter, which is the darkest and coldest possible form of dark matter, called Planckian Interacting Dark Matter (PIDM).